keshvi-srivastava/TwitterSentimentalAnalysis/Report.md

 |     Class -1        |                 0.61                         |                        0.72                  |
 |  **Weighted Accuracy**  |                 0.67                         |                        0.63                  |

-Interestingly the accuracy of the Romney model improved by not removing the stop words or doing lemmatization on the tweets.

 ### 6. Conclusion

 In this project, we experimented with various models for the tweet classification.
 We noticed that since twitter data is inconsistent - some tweets may include emojis, special characters and stop words related to tweets (@,#,RT) - data preprocessing was a crucial step before applying any of the models.
 We tried a range of other models including simple classifiers, emsemble techniques and neural network models.
 Since the dataset was relatively small, the deep neural network models we tried (Doc2Vec with it's vaiations) did not yeild great results.Finally, *Ridge Classifier* gave us the best results for Obama data and *Linear SVC with feature selection* gave us the best results for Romney data.